zhangchl007/OpenShift3.11-Custom-Grafana/README.md

 # Add etcd servicemonitor for Prometheus Operator

-This part would be complete by the script: deploy_etcd_monitoring.sh
+This part would be also completed by the script: deploy_etcd_monitoring.sh
 ```
 oc -n openshift-monitoring edit configmap cluster-monitoring-config